OpenGen/GenTorch/README.md

-# libgen-experimental-sandbox
+# libgen-experimental

 NOTE: The code in this repository is not currently intended for external users.
-It is a personal sandbox for experimenting with implementations of Gen in C++ (currently based on LibTorch, the PyTorch C++ library).
+It is a sandbox for experimenting with implementations of Gen in C++ (currently based on LibTorch, the PyTorch C++ library).

 This repository is based on the hypothesis that a port of [Gen](gen.dev) to C++, using LibTorch for numerical types and operations and automatic differentiation, will be useful for industry research use cases, will be a potential backend for a port of Gen to Python, will provide a balance of ergonomics and performance for learning and inference in structured generative models with stochastic structure, and and will be useful for real-time applications in robotics, computer vision, perception, and human-understanding.

 NOTE: Uses C++17.

-## Installing LibTorch dependency
+## Dependencies

+### libtorch

 This library depends on the C++ distribution of PyTorch, called LibTorch.